wix-incubator/react-native-interactable/UX-INSPIRATIONS.md

 # UX Inspirations

-The [demo app](real-life-example) contains several demonstrations that draw inspiration from beautiful real life apps that we really like.
-The purpose of the demo app is to learn from these use-cases and see how they could have been implemented with this library.
+The [showcase app](real-life-example) contains several demonstrations that draw inspiration from beautiful real life apps that we really like.
+The purpose of the showcase app is to learn from these use-cases and see how they could have been implemented with this library.

 These are the great apps that inspired the demonstrations: